Pacific Palisades, Los Angeles: 1930–present

 On January 7, 2025, the Palisades Fire began north of Bienveneda Ave.
 The fire was propelled at a rapid rate of spread due to extremely high Santa Ana Winds and critically dry brush.
 The fire quickly spread through the Palisades and neighboring communities before being fully contained on January 31.
 The fire destroyed 6,831 structures, damaged 973 structures, injured 3 civilians, 1 firefighter, and killed 12 civilians.
-It is the tenth-deadliest and third-most destructive California wildfire on record and the most destructive to occur in the history of the city of Los Angeles.
+It is the tenth-deadliest and third-most destructive California wildfire on record and the second most destructive to occur in the history of the city of Los Angeles.

 Geography

 Pacific Palisades is located about 7 mi west of the UCLA campus.
 The Santa Monica Mountain range runs through the northern and eastern sections of Pacific Palisades, accessible through a series of trailheads.

 Pacific Palisades covers a total area of 24.31 sqmi, comprising 22.84 sqmi of land and 1.47 sqmi of water.
 The Palisades coast is about 3 miles in length.